 Court Appointed Referee in Foreclosure Cases & Guardian Ad Litem

 - Various Appointments in New York Supreme & Surrogates Courts

 I earned membership on the panel of Employment Arbitrators and Mediators of a well-established (since 1926) and distinguished non-profit provider of dispute resolution

 services (American Arbitration Association).

 I began mediating disputes at the request of the United States Equal Employment Opportunity Commission [“EEOC”] in 1999.
 I received an award from the EEOC in 2007 for being a distinguished mediator.

 I was selected to serve on the first panel of mediators for the mandatory program of the United States District Court for the Western District of New York which began in the Fall of 2012.
-Since that time, and not including mediations done outside the program, I have mediated more than 100 federal court cases.
-About 50% of these cases were settled which is significant given that it occurs typically at a very early stage in the litigation.
+Since that time, and not including mediations done outside the program, I have mediated close to 200 federal court cases.
+A significant percentage of these cases were settled which is unusual given that it occurs typically at a very early stage in the litigation.